How to make a classic Panzanella salad

 Panzanella is one of those salads that represents sunnier times for me.
 Eating this salad is like having sunshine hit your face on a summers day.
 It makes me happy.
 Perfect as a light lunch on its own or served alongside pan-fried chicken, fish or meat.

-- Cut the ciabatta into equal-sized croutons.
-Place them on a baking tray.
-Drizzle over with olive oil and season with salt.
-Bake in the oven for 10 minutes
+- Tear your bread into crouton sized bites and lay them on the baking tray.
+Drizzle over with 1 -2 tbsp of olive oil.
+Bake in the oven for 10 minutes until golden brown.

 - In the meantime, slice your red onion into half-moons.
 Sprinkle salt on top of the onions and set them aside for 10 minutes.

 - Slice the tomatoes into wedges and add them to the onion (after the 10 minutes) and tear fresh basil on top.

 - Next, create a dressing.
 1 tbsp red wine vinegar with 4 tbsp olive oil.
 Season with salt and pepper.
 Pour over your salad.

 - Add the croutons, five minutes before serving.

 - Make sure to massage the olive oil and salt into the bread with your hands.
 It will make sure it’s well flavoured and seasoned.